NI-Measurement-Plug-Ins/abstraction-layer-python/source/measurements/source_measure_dc_voltage_fal/README.md

 # Source Measure DC Voltage Measurement

-An example measurement plug-in to demonstrate Functional Abstraction Layer (FAL) by sourcing a DC voltage and measuring the same using a mix of instrument types.
+This is a measurement plug-in example that sources and measures a DC voltage using a mix of instruments with the Functional Abstraction Layer (FAL).

 ## Features